 Users must have an informed awareness of software that is installed on their system including the functionality of the software and whether it is active.
-Criteria for determining deceptive behaviors are as follows:
+Criteria for determining deceptive behaviors include:

-- Information regarding the software publisher, source, website, or other identifying information must be reasonable and accurate. - The legal conditions of the software installation (for example, software license, EULA) must be clearly indicated in a license agreement. - Information regarding the software publisher in a Digital Signature must be accurate. - Software must indicate its behaviors and purpose such that users have a meaningful and accurate understanding of the nature of the technology. - Software that tracks users' activities, including browsing habits, must not hide, cloak, or mislead the user as to this functionality. - Software must not disguise its presence or masquerade as another technology (for example, deceptive icons, deceptive Version Information, deceptive .lnk files, etc.). - Advertisements leading to software downloads must not masquerade as another technology (for example, banner ads with fake close buttons). - Software must not attempt to hide its presence or the presence of other components or software.
+- Information regarding the software publisher, source, website, or other identifying information must be reasonable and accurate. - The legal conditions of the software installation (for example, software license, EULA) must be clearly indicated in a license agreement. - Information regarding the software publisher in a Digital Signature must be accurate. - Software must indicate its behaviors and purpose such that users have a meaningful and accurate understanding of the nature of the technology. - Software that tracks users' activities, including browsing habits, must not hide, cloak, or mislead the user as to this functionality. - Software must not disguise its presence or masquerade as another technology (for example, deceptive icons, deceptive Version Information, deceptive .lnk files, etc.). - Advertisements leading to software downloads must not masquerade as another technology (for example, banner ads with fake close buttons). - Software must not attempt to hide its presence or the presence of other components or software. - Software must not obfuscate files, filenames, file paths, registry entries, and the like, beyond reasonable DRM protection. - Software must not impair the user's ability to uninstall or remove the program.

-- Software must not obfuscate files, filenames, filepaths, registry entries, and the like, beyond reasonable DRM protection. - Software must not impair the user's ability to uninstall or remove the program. - Software uninstall features must adequately remove all functional components of an installation. - Software must not run third-party processes or programs on the system without prior informed user consent. - Software must not impair the user's ability to control the software while it runs on the system. - Software must not install, reinstall, or removal itself or other legitimately installed software without informed user consent or interaction. - Software must not install other software without clear indication of its relationship to the primary software installation. - Software must gain informed user consent prior to making or modifying key system settings, including: - Installing web browser plugins - Changing browser default home pages - Changing browser default search provider - Changing desktop settings - Changing icons or system colors - Modifying the system hosts file - Adding startup registry entries - Modifying security settings

-- Software that makes key system setting changes must reverse these changes as part of the software uninstall process. - Software cannot use false or misleading endorsements, as defined or researched by industry standard methods. - Additional industry standard criteria may be used to determine deceptive behavior.
+- Software uninstall features must adequately remove all functional components of an installation. - Software must not run third-party processes or programs on the system without prior informed user consent. - Software must not impair the user's ability to control the software while it runs on the system. - Software must not install, reinstall, or removal itself or other legitimately installed software without informed user consent or interaction. - Software must not install other software without clear indication of its relationship to the primary software installation. - Software must gain informed user consent prior to making or modifying key system settings, including: - Installing web browser plugins - Changing browser default home pages - Changing browser default search provider - Changing desktop settings - Changing icons or system colors - Modifying the system hosts file - Adding startup registry entries - Modifying security settings - Software that makes key system setting changes must reverse these changes as part of the software uninstall process. - Software cannot use false or misleading endorsements, as defined or researched by industry standard methods. - Users must not be misled to believe they have an issue, a problem with, something out of date, or something missing from their system.
+This includes no exaggerated or unsubstantiated claims about system's health. - Additional industry standard criteria may be used to determine deceptive behavior.